JamieCFreeman/inv_gt_PCA/README.md

 and comment out line 145 which calls a function on the developer's file system (which otherwise resulted in error 'Can't exec "/home/np29/bin/fixgreen": No such file or directory at ../bin/ploteig line 145, <FF> line 6.'

+Make sure smartpca is in your path (export PATH="/home/jamie/EIG/bin:$PATH").

 Generate